 Here's one way you could dress a buffet / dessert table to go with these carnival theme party ideas.
 Read below for step by step instructions for how to create this look.

-Dress the table top by scattering around a few objects and props that you'd find at Carnival side stalls, ex a row of three coconuts balanced on soda bottles, hoops, goldfish etc. Alternatively, buy a roll of Carnival tickets and scatter these accross the table top or use these small Circus / Carnival themed cut-outs as table decorations.
-Both are available here.
+Dress the table top by scattering around a few objects and props that you'd find at Carnival side stalls, ex a row of three coconuts balanced on soda bottles, hoops, goldfish etc.

 If you've got a shelving unit or tall dresser, position it behind the dessert table.
 Otherwise just position the dessert table a few feet in front of an empty wall so that you can hang various props on it to resemble the back wall of a Carnival side stall (see illustration above).
 Some examples are: